 - Spot repair — open-trench dig over the failure point.
 Cut and replace 5–15 feet, backfill, restore the surface.

-- Full replacement — open-trench or trenchless ("pipe-bursting" / lining) when the path is clear and the failure runs the length of the line.
+- Full sewer line replacement — open-trench or trenchless ("pipe-bursting" / lining) when the path is clear and the failure runs the length of the line.

 - Code-compliant cleanouts — every replacement gets a proper two-way cleanout at the property line.